amit-649/epic-games-auto-claimer/readme.md

 😎 Set & Forget: Run it once a week (or schedule it!), and it handles the rest.

+🔐 God Mode (Auto-Login): It can log itself in automatically using 2FA if your session expires.
+No more manual logins!

 🧠 Smart Brain: It remembers what you already own, so it won't waste time trying to claim the same game twice.

 👻 Ghost Mode: It runs silently in the background (Headless Mode)—you won't even see a browser window open.

 🔔 Ding!: Hook it up to your Discord, and get a satisfying notification every time it grabs a new game.

-🛡️ Safe: All your login info stays on your computer.
-Nothing is sent to me or anyone else.
+📜 Detailed Logs: Keeps a neat bot.log file so you can see exactly what happened while you were asleep.

 🚀 Let's Get Started!

-Setting this up takes about 5-10 minutes.
+Setting this up takes about 10 minutes.
 Grab a coffee ☕ and let's go.

 Step 1: Download & Install